RonyLiboni/rony-ecommerce-fullstack/README.md

 - Frontend was written in Typescript, HTML and CSS using Angular;
 - Backend was written in Java using Spring Boot;

 The easiest way to deploy the project in your machine is using docker.
+You can follows steps as in https://youtu.be/y6VTooNJ1fU .
+Or the below instructions.
 I've written a docker-compose file that is in this repository.
 Using the command line enter in the folder of this project and execute the command